contactpunit/contactpunit.github.io/content/first-post.md

 1. Callables
 2. Closures

-These are pre-requisites in understanding decorators well.

 # Callables

 In python everything is an object.
-An object is callable, if it can be called.
+An object is callable, if it can be called like a function/method.
 The easiest way to check if an object can be called is by passing object to built-in callable function and get a return value as True.
-If return value is Flase, object is not callable.
 Lets take few examples:

 ```python
 x = 3